bitandrei/Credit-Risk-Prediction/README.md

 - **Dashboard 1: Executive Summary / Overall Default Overview:**

   - **Purpose:** Provides a high-level snapshot of the problem.
-  - **Visuals:** A large **KPI** shows the overall default rate (e.g., 22.1%), immediately answering "What is the scale of the problem?".
+  - **Visuals:** A large **KPI** shows the overall default rate 22.12%, immediately answering "What is the scale of the problem?".
 Simple **bar charts** show overall client counts by gender and age, giving a quick demographic overview.
     ![Dashboard 1 Preview](assets/images/dashboard1_overview.png)

 - **Dashboard 2: Demographics & Default Risk:**